 As the fourth largest of the world’s continents, South America is a region of vast extremes.
 While some countries are riddled with crime, poverty, and deprivation, others enjoy high-income lifestyles, stable economies, thriving ecosystems, and highly developed industries.
 Countries like Chile, Brazil, and Argentina are all taking huge stride in globalization and integration- and it’s clearly paying dividends.
-Find out which of the continent’s regions are doing the best for themselves with our breakdown of the richest countries in South America in 2019.
+Find out which of the continent’s regions are doing the best for themselves with our breakdown of the richest countries in South America.

 10. Guyana - Income (Per Capita): $8,524